wmbenedetto/DropletJS.PubSub/README.md

 ### Standalone

-DropletJS.PubSub doesn't have any dependencies, and clocks in at a slim **~1.8k** (minified and gzipped).
-If size matters to your app, you might not want to incur the download overhead of a larger library like Backbone or jQuery, when all you really need is the event functionality.
+DropletJS.PubSub doesn't have any dependencies, and clocks in at a slim **~1.8k** (minified and gzipped) despite its robust feature set.
+If size matters in your app, you might not want to incur the download overhead of a larger library like Backbone or jQuery, when all you really need is the event functionality.

 ### Unobtrusive

 Many event libraries (i.e. Backbone) work by modifying or extending existing objects with additional methods.
 This can cause collisions with existing methods, leading to unintended consequences or unexpected bugs.

 In contrast, DropletJS.PubSub is a standalone event aggregator.
 It doesn't alter your objects in any way.
-In fact, it doesn't even care about your objects.
+In fact, it doesn't even know or care about your objects.
 All it cares about are messages and callback functions (listeners).

-That means you don't have to worry about memory leaks caused by some lingering object reference tied up in the internals of your event library.
+That means you don't have to worry about memory leaks caused by some lingering object references tied up in the internals of your event library.

 ### Unopinionated

 DropletJS.PubSub doesn't force you to commit to any particular event naming scheme, nor does it limit you to a restricted list of possible events.
-Instead, it allows you to publish and listen for any arbitrary string, so you can use whatever is right for your app.
+Instead, it allows you to publish and listen for any arbitrary string, so you can use whatever event names that are right for your app.

 ## Basic features